SOVEREIGN MEMORY · LIVE

 Semantic recall via 1536-dim embeddings

-Uses OpenAI's text-embedding-3-large.
+Uses OpenAI's text-embedding-3-small.
 Cosine similarity threshold tuned for nuanced recall — a query like "what does the user like to eat" finds the stored preference "vegetarian" without needing exact word matches.

 R+2 receipt chain